Antioxidants are an anti-influenza virus therapy.

 Protection of cells from injury during influenza infection is particularly important.
 It is the cellular antioxidation defense systems that protect cells.
 Oxidants (the opposite of antioxidants) are involved in influenza virus replication.
 The process of oxidative stress is activated by excessive free radicals (ROS) and the degree of this activation can be regulated by antioxidants.3.Oxidative stress pathway: The role of oxidative stress in influenza.
 Microbes and Infection 2017 pp 580—586)

 Small-molecule antioxidants work on influenza viruses.
 There is no antioxidant molecule smaller than a fullerene.
 To be bioactive Fullerenes must be free (no clumping).
 The only fully soluble (non-clumping) Fullerene is the Buckminster Fullerene offered by FullerLifeC60.
 It is so unique it has a patent pending.4.
 Antioxidants in anti-influenza virus therapy.
 The role of oxidative stress in influenza.
 Microbes and Infection 2017 pp 580—586)

 Antioxidants represent a therapeutic option to fight influenza.
 The importance of the development of novel compounds that block oxidative stress are needed.5.
 Conclusion and prospective .
 The role of oxidative stress in influenza.
 Microbes and Infection 2017 pp 580—586)

 The U.S. is already in influenza season.
 In the present season, there have been more than 22 million flu cases, 210,000 hospitalizations and 12,000 deaths – including 78 children – These facts are based on the weekly influenza report from the Centers for Disease Control.

-Coronavirus is scary, but the flu is deadlier and more widespread.
+Viruses like the flu can be deadly.
 Those who get very ill or die have weakened immune systems.
 Have the highest probability of staying healthy by making your immune system the strongest possible.